Digital Safety • Beginner-friendly • 12–15 min

 VPNs (Virtual Private Networks)

 VPNs create a secure tunnel between your device and the VPN server.
-Local snoops see encrypted traffic, but the VPN provider becomes the party you trust.
+Local observers see encrypted traffic, but the VPN provider becomes the party you trust.

 VPN Best Practices